A note from Sally:

 3. Tell a story: When commercials tap into a basic human truth, they don’t just entertain – they make us feel something.
 They get under our skin and into our conversations.
 They show us who we are.

 4. Make it relatable: Every year, the Super Bowl is brimming with commercials starring animals and babies.
 That’s because we can’t help but feel an emotional connection with pure cuteness.
-This year, the Super Bowl will have more animals than Noah’s Ark.
-We’ll see dogs, puppies, bears, horses, and more puppies.
-Even a few Muppets.

 5. Familiar icons: Neurology shows that we’re more likely to respond to images that are familiar and comforting.
 During the Super Bowl, or any cluttered environment, familiarity can win out over the more “edgy” ideas, because we already have an association with the image or person.
-For example, it’s almost impossible to talk about classic Super Bowl advertising and not mention Clydesdales, right?

-6. Controversy: When you need to immediately break through and make a statement, it can be worth taking a risk of using shock value or an unfamiliar storyline.
+6. Controversy: When you need to immediately break through and make a statement, it can be worth taking the risk of using shock value or an unfamiliar storyline.
 (Anyone else remember years ago when Outpost.com shot a gerbil out of a cannon?)
 Provocative spots definitely get people talking, which add up to media dollars.

 Now it’s your turn: